jiunting/MLARGE/README.md

             -ruptures
             -waveforms
 ```
-> For example, this is my rupture scenarios
+> For example, this is my data structure for rupture scenarios

 ![](./image/Exp_datastructure.png "title1")